scipy-conference/scipy_proceedings/papers/amadi_udu/main.md

 As observed in [Figure 1a](#hiercorr-a), Frequency Centroid and Peak Frequency are in the same cluster with a highly correlated value of 0.957 shown in [Figure 1b](#hiercorr-b).
 Similarly, Rise Time and Initiation Frequency are clustered with a highly negative correlation of -0.862.
 Amplitude and Absolute Energy also exhibited a high positive correlation of 0.981.

-@tbl:result_table gives the median and interquartile (IQR) feature importance scores based on decrease in AUC for the LightGBM, RF and SVM models.
+@tbl:result_table gives the median and interquartile (IQR) feature importance scores based on change in AUC for the LightGBM, RF and SVM models.
 These scores were obtained using all samples in the PFI process.
-Values emphasised in bold fonts represent the  highest ranked feature for the respective models based on their median decrease in AUC.
+Values emphasised in bold fonts represent the  highest ranked feature for the respective models based on their median change in AUC.

-:::{table} Median and IQR feature importance scores based on decrease in AUC for LightGBM, RF and SVM models.
+:::{table} Median and IQR feature importance scores based on change in AUC for LightGBM, RF and SVM models, (Values in bold fonts represent the  highest ranked feature for the respective models).
 :label: tbl:result_table
 <table border="1">
   <tr>